 In order to graduate, students must have full (not provisional or conditional) status.
 Students who have been admitted provisionally are responsible for clearing the provision or condition identified in their acceptance letter.
 Students must be registered for at least one credit in each 12-month interval to retain active status.
-In the event that students become inactive, they must reapply to the program.
+In the event that a student becomes inactive, s/he must reapply to the program.
 Students must be registered for at least one credit in the term in which they expect to graduate and must meet requirements for full status in order to graduate.